nf-core/website/markdown/developers/create-pipeline.md

 This tool does lots of things for you: it gives you the correct file structure and boiler plate code and also sets up the required `git` infrastructure for you to keep your pipeline in sync in the future.

+When asked _Do you want to customize which parts of the template are used ?_, answer `Y`.
+Then, set the "Pipeline prefix" to "sanger-tol", and when asked to "Skip template areas", disable "iGenomes config" by:

+- pressing the down arrow to choose the option,
+- pressing the space-bar to select it for disablement,
+- pressing Enter

 ## Push to GitHub

 Create an empty repository on GitHub for your new pipeline under <https://github.com/sanger-tol>.